Flotomate/product_docs/source/request-management/request-management-technician/working-on-a-request.rst

    b. **Location**: If the Request is related to a particular location,
       then this field is set to that location.

 -  **Source**: It shows the medium used to create the Request.
-For
+The field is automatically set by the server based on how it was created.
-   example: all Requests created via email can have the source set to Email.
+    For example: all Requests created via email have the source set to Email.

 -  **Category**: It is the primary method to categorize the Request.
    :doc:`Learn More <introduction-request-management>`.